cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 }
 ```

-### Sidecar process
+### `Sidecar` process

-A "SideCar" is a binary the nodes can run to attend to processes outside of Cosmos binaries.
+A `SideCar` is a binary the nodes can run to attend to processes outside of Cosmos binaries.
 This can include steps such as downloading and compiling software from a certain commit in a repo.

 ### `UpgradeHandler`

-A `UpgradeHandler` may be executed after the SideCar process is finished and the binary has been upgraded.
+A `UpgradeHandler` may be executed after the `SideCar` process is finished and the binary has been upgraded.
 An upgrade handler attends to on-chain activities that may be necessary before normal processing resumes.
-An upgrade handler may trigger a store loader.
+An upgrade handler may trigger a `StoreLoader`.

 ### `StoreLoader`